Rubicon – Predicting mobility impairments in elderly people

-van der Kruk, E., Silverman, A. K., Koizia, L., Reilly, P., Fertleman, M., & Bull, A. M. (2020).
-CaReMoOC: Capacity, Reserve, Movement Objectives, and Compensation.
-A new framework to describe mechanisms of movement limitations, demonstrated for ageing.
+van der Kruk, E., Silverman, A. K., Koizia, L., Reilly, P., Fertleman, M., & Bull, A. M. (2021).
+Age-related compensation: Neuromusculoskeletal capacity, reserve & movement objectives Journal of Biomechanics

 Villatte, G., van der Kruk, E., Bhuta, A. I., Zumstein, M. A., Moor, B. K., Emery, R. J., A.M.J.
 Bull & Reilly, P. (2020).
 A biomechanical confirmation of the relationship between critical shoulder angle (CSA) and articular joint loading.
 Journal of Shoulder and Elbow Surgery.